Asabeneh/30-Days-Of-JavaScript/readMe.md

 ![Day one](./images/day_1.png)

-# 💻 Day 1: Exercises
+# ð» Day 1: Exercises
 1. Write a single line comment which says, _comments can make code readable_
 2. Write another single comment which says, *welcome to 30DaysOfJavaScript*
 3. Write a multiline comment which says, _comments can make code readable, easy to use_ _and informative_

-4. Create a variable.js file and declare variables and assign string, boolean, undefined and null data types
+4. Create a varaible.js file and declare variables and assign string, boolean, undefined, and null data types.
-5. Create datatypes.js file and use the JavaScript ***typeof*** operator to check different data types.
-Check the data type of each variables
+5. Create datatypes.js file and use the JavaScript ***typeof*** operator, to check different data types.
+Check the data type of each variable.
-6. Declare four variables without assigning values
+6. Declare four variables without assigning values.
-7. Declare four variables with assigning values
+7. Declare four variables with assigning values.
-8. Declare variables to store your first name, last name, marital status, country and age in multiple lines
+8. Declare variables to store your first name, last name, marital status, country, and age in multiple lines.
-9. Declare variables to store your first name, last name, marital status, country and age in a single line
+9. Declare variables to store your first name, last name, marital status, country and age in a single line.
-10. Declare two variables _myAge_ and _yourAge_ and assign them initial values and log to browser console.
+10. Declare two variables _myAge_ and _yourAge_ and assign them initial values and log to the browser console.
    Output:
    ```sh
    I am 25 years old.